Free Printable: Low Carb & Keto Food List

 How To Make Keto Tortilla Chips

 This section shows how to make low carb tortilla chips, with step-by-step photos and details about the technique, to help you visualize it.
-For full instructions, including amounts and temperatures, see the recipe card below.
+For full instructions, including amounts and temperatures, see the recipe card.

 - Mix dry ingredients.
 Mix together the almond flour and spices.